-The third quarter a student's cumulative GPA remains below 2.0, the college will suspend the student for one quarter.
-During the suspension, the student may not register for any course and may not participate in events or activities reserved for students.
+The third term a student's cumulative GPA remains below 2.0, the college will suspend the student for one term.
+During the suspension, the student may not register for any course, and may not participate in events or activities reserved for students.
+The student has the right to appeal the suspension.